mbottini/concept2haskell/writeup.md

         restHeartRate = fromIntegral . (!!
 3) $ ws,
         strokesPerMinute = fromIntegral . (!!
 4) $ ws
     }

+And lastly, let's look at our overarching `DistanceIntervalWorkout`.
+Note the qualified import abbreviations.

+    data DistanceIntervalWorkout = DistanceIntervalWorkout {
+        tableEntry :: Te.TableEntry,
+        header :: Dih.DistanceIntervalHeader,
+        frames :: [Dif.DistanceIntervalFrame]
+    } deriving(Show)

+Just like we have `Utils` functions to parse little chunks of binary data, we have the larger `parseTableEntry`, `parseDistanceIntervalHeader`, and `parseDistanceIntervalFrame` functions to do the same with larger chunks.

+Because the binary data is split between two files, I found that it was easier to get all of the `TableEntry` values first, and then use those to get the `Header` and `Frame`s for each `Workout`.
+Each `TableEntry` contains the record offset and the record size for its header and frames, so I could create a function that takes a `TableEntry` and a list of bytes and returns a `Workout`.
+Each `Workout` contains this `getFrames` function.
+From the `DistanceIntervalWorkout`, and representative of the rest:

+    getFrames :: Te.TableEntry -> [Word8] -> DistanceIntervalWorkout
+    getFrames te ds = DistanceIntervalWorkout {
+        tableEntry = te,
+        header = Dih.parseDistanceIntervalHeader chunk,
+        frames = map Dif.parseDistanceIntervalFrame .
+                 Utils.splitAll Consts.frameSize .
+                 drop Consts.intervalHeaderSize .
+                 Utils.grabChunk offset index $ ds
+    }
+        where chunk = Utils.grabChunk offset Consts.intervalHeaderSize ds
+              offset = Te.recordOffset te
+              index = Te.recordSize te

+We get the `offset` and `index` from the `TableEntry`, get a `chunk` of bytes from the list, get the `header` from the first `intervalHeaderSize` bytes of the `chunk`, and then `splitAll` the remainder of the `chunk` into `frameSize`-sized` "subchunks" and get the `frames` from mapping our parse function over each of those subchunks.

 ## Creating a JSON object